How to Choose a Travel Nursing Assignment

 Destination, Destination, Destination

 This is the fun part, where you get to create a list of your top destinations.
 Where have you always wanted to visit?
-TNAA travel nurses Ally and Zane usually look for location based on seasonality and outdoor activities.
+TNAA travel nurses Ally and Zane usually look for location-based assignments on seasonality and outdoor activities.
 On her first assignment, Ally decided on a location that was within driving distance to her home.
 Some important things to consider when choosing based on destination: weather, walkability, crime, and housing costs.

 Most travel nursing agencies offer several housing options, like corporate housing or a housing stipend.
 While most of our travelers choose the stipend, a non-taxed reimbursement for housing costs, we still support them in finding comfortable, furnished, and safe housing options.
 You can read more about our incredible housing department here.
 It’s an important factor when choosing an assignment.
 Places like San Fransisco are known for expensive housing costs and can be more difficult to find housing.
 Housing costs are high on the list of deciding factors for a lot of our travelers.